 From the beginning, as card carrying environmentalists having participated in the first Earth day activities in 1970, we wanted to manage this piece of land in the most responsible way possible.
 Organic was barely a word in the lexicon of the time, much less sustainable.
 Over the years we have, literally, worked to define what those words mean and then implement the practices that best support those goals.

 Now three decades later we have developed a small farming operation that is diverse, balanced and gives us a quality of life that renews us, our community and the land.

 Today we are raising crops on 3-4 acres of our 26, down from a high of 5 acres in production.
 There are no more raspberries or blackberries left.
-Our production is fairly evenly split down the middle with Betsy running the cut flower half of the farm and Alex managing the vegetable side.
+Our crop mix is very diverse with about 75 percent in vegetables and 15 percent in cut flowers.
 We do have a quarter acre of the best blueberries on the planet (sorry, no pick your own) and for 10 years we raised up to 100 turkeys a year for Thanksgiving and Christmas.